 Hardware aside, the Swift 3s are fairly well made computers with good keyboards and decent, yet rather dim and unnecessarily glary, displays.
 But this article is not about whether the Acer Swift 3 is a laptop worthy of attention, that’s without a doubt, it is about whether the AMD variants are worthy alternatives for the Intel models and the answer is “perhaps” and depends a lot on how much the AMD models will drop in price in the following months.

 Right now, as of late March 2018, you can get the Swift 3 with the Core i5-8250U processor, Nvidia MX150 graphics, 8 GB of RAM and 256 GB SSD for around $800 and even less, which is just marginally more than the base level Ryzen 5 + Vega 8 AMD configurations, but overall a more efficient solution with better gaming abilities.
+You can read all about it in our detailed review over here.
 That’s why I’d pass on the AMD option for now.
 At $650 or less though, the AMD variant could make sense for those of you interested in a good all-round 15-inch laptop for everyday use and not that much for gaming.

 All in all, it’s surely great to see AMD finally competing in the thin-and-light segment once more, but Intel have stepped up their game with KabyLake-R and the soon to come Coffee Lake hardware.
 And while AMD are much closer than they’ve been in recent years, I feel they’re still the underdog for now and need to compensate with aggressive pricing in order to be competitive.